11matt556/DSP-ReusableMetadata/README.md

 - Version 1.0.1:
 	- Bugfix: Enabling useHighestProductionOnly did not work correctly unless verboseLogging was also enabled
 	- Bugfix: Fixed issue in base game that could cause Metadata to be lost when exiting without saving!
 The fix I used has the following extra side effects/features:
 		- Loading an older save of your current seed will also "roll back" any Metadata consumed after that save was created.
-(Sounds good to me!)
+(Thats good!)
-		- Removing the property file will no longer reset "Current Game Realization", but does reset all other stats, including production/contribution (Makes 'cheating' Metadata harder)
+		- Removing the property file will no longer reset "Current Game Realization", but does reset all other stats, including production/contribution (That's.... maybe bad?
+It makes cheating harder...)

 - Version 1.0.0:
 	- Re-release.
 The mod is feature complete and should work as expected now.